 It Follows (2015) - Review

-Originally published February, 2017
+Originally published February 2017

 It's been something of a running joke that, if you have sex in a horror movie, you're basically signing your death certificate.
-Wes Craven's self-aware slasher, Scream, brought it up numerous times, and you'd know this to be the case if you've seen any of the Friday the 13thmovies.
+Wes Craven's self-aware slasher, Scream, brought it up numerous times, and you'd know this to be the case if you've seen any of the Friday the 13th movies.
 But what about taking that horror trope and making it that much more of a literal metaphor?
-What if, by having sex, that really DOES make a murderous killer stalk you?
+What if, having sex, really DOES make a murderous killer stalk you?
 It Follows is a small, simple film, that uses that very idea and rolls with it.

 When It Follows first came out, it got a lot of positive attention from critics and viewers alike.
 Critical praise can be a little difficult for horror films to achieve, so I was anxious to see it for myself.
 While I can't say I agree with everything It Follows does, it still had some significant strengths that kept me intrigued to the end.